 – Applicant has an aptitude for original and creative work, independently as well as in a team.

-Number of award(s): Up to three fully funded PhD opportunities are available.
+Number of award(s): Up to three fully funded PhD scholarships are available.

-Duration of award(s): The bursaries are offered for a period of two years, extendable for another two years after positive evaluation.
+Duration of award(s): The scholarships are offered for a period of two years, extendable for another two years after positive evaluation.
 The starting date is 1 June 2016 at the latest.

 What does it cover?
 The net salary will be approximately 1800 EUR per month, gradually rising to approximately 2000 EUR per month in the fourth year.